neoforged/Documentation/docs/blocks/index.md

 For simple blocks which need no special functionality (think cobblestone, wooden planks, etc.), the `Block` class can be used directly.
 To do so, during registration, instantiate `Block` with a `BlockBehaviour.Properties` parameter.
 This `BlockBehaviour.Properties` parameter can be created using `BlockBehaviour.Properties#of`, and it can be customized by calling its methods.
 The most important methods for this are:

 - `destroyTime` - Determines the time the block needs to be destroyed.
+    - Stone has a destroy time of 1.5, dirt has 0.5, obsidian has 50, and bedrock has -1 (unbreakable).
 - `explosionResistance` - Determines the explosion resistance of the block.
+    - Stone has an explosion resistance of 6.0, dirt has 0.5, obsidian has 1200, and bedrock has 3600000.
 - `sound` - Sets the sound the block makes when it is punched, broken, or placed.
+    - The default value is `SoundType.STONE`.
+See the [Sounds page][sounds] for more details.
 - `lightLevel` - Sets the light emission of the block.
 Accepts a function with a `BlockState` parameter that returns a value between 0 and 15.
+    - For example, glowstone uses `state -> 15`, and torches use `state -> 14`.
 - `friction` - Sets the friction (slipperiness) of the block.
+    - Default value is 0.6.
+Ice uses 0.98.

 So for example, a simple implementation would look something like this: